latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Find help in finding, paying for and getting into an apartment or private housing.
+Get help in finding, paying for and getting into an apartment or house.

-The government has programs that will help families get an apartment.
+The government has programs that will help families get an apartment or privately rented housing.
 There is assistance for low income families, the disabled, seniors, veterans, single moms or dads, the homeless and others.
-Free federal and state government grant money and other resources will help individuals or families find and pay for housing as well as affordable apartments.
-Learn more on how to get help finding an apartment and places that assist.
+Free federal and state government grant money as well as other resources will help individuals or families find a place to live and pay for it.
+Learn how to get help finding an apartment and places that assist.

 Assistance programs for getting into an apartment or rental unit